 TIM'S TOP TIPS

 The majority of my career has been in higher education.
 I have worked at UAF for more than 26 years in Residence Life, Freshmen Year Experience, Registrar, Admissions, Student and Enrollment Services, and eCampus.
-I have taught for the School of Management for six years and recently developed the Personal Finance curriculum.
+I have taught for UAF’s College of Business and Security Management for six years and developed the Personal Finance curriculum.
 I have an MBA and am a trained financial advisor through Dave Ramsey Solutions.
 When not assisting students or teaching personal finance, I am working on my house or coaching high school basketball.